 Clean Water Fund

-Water reuse will be an increasingly important part of managing our water resources as demands on our water supplies continue to grow due to population increases, urbanization, climate change, and changes in water use.
-There are scattered examples of reclaiming municipal wastewater, stormwater, and graywater systems in Minnesota.
-However, those interested in reuse often run into regulatory roadblocks, technical challenges, or lacking and inconsistent regulations and standard practices.
+Water reuse will be an increasingly important part of managing Minnesota’s water resources as demands on our water supplies continue to grow due to population increases, urbanization, climate change, increased irrigation and industry growth.

 Project Sponsors and Partners

 The project is funded by the Clean Water Fund.
 The interagency workgroup on water reuse included representatives from the Departments of Agriculture, Health, Labor and Industry, and Natural Resources, the Minnesota Pollution Control Agency, Board of Water and Soil Resources and experts from the Metropolitan Council and the University of Minnesota Water Resources Center.
 Stakeholders included watershed districts, consultants, local governments, stormwater managers, wastewater operators, businesses and industries wanting to reuse water for their operations.